 Chattahoochee Elementary has a school-wide Title I program.

-- There are five Title I schools in Forsyth County: Chattahoochee Elementary, Chestatee Elementary, Cumming Elementary, Little Mill Middle, and Otwell Middle School.
+- There are three Title I schools in Forsyth County: Chattahoochee Elementary, Cumming Elementary, and Otwell Middle School.
 Title I of the Elementary and Secondary Education Act (ESEA) of 1965 is the largest federally funded educational program.
 This program, authorized by Congress, provides additional funds to school districts to help qualifying schools meet their educational goals.
 Title I funds are used to promote high academic achievement for all children, provide a greater focus on teaching and learning, and improve communication among schools, parents, and communities.

 - The Georgia Department of Education submitted to the U.S. Department of Education an application requesting flexibility through waivers of ten Elementary and Secondary Education Act (ESEA) requirements.
 The Waiver allows the Forsyth County Schools greater flexibility in the areas of improving outcomes for all students, closing the achievement gaps, increasing equity, and improving the quality of instruction.
 Beginning with the 2012-2013 school year, Georgia transitioned from Needs Improvement (NI) distinctions based on Adequate Yearly Progress (AYP) reports to Reward, Priority, Focus, and Alert schools based upon the Waiver formulas.
 In addition, a new Single State Accountability System, the College and Career Readiness Index (CCRPI), serves as a comprehensive report card for all schools in Georgia.
 As a parent, you will be notified of the status of our school each year and will receive information about our school’s CCRPI score.